tsuereth/glog/content/post/2017/07/12_kalimba.md

 +++

-Flying solo, {{% game "Kalimba" %}}Kalimba{{% /game %}} feels totally different.
+Flying solo, <game:Kalimba> feels totally different.
 I think that's for two reasons, one being the single-player campaign's "unique" mechanics -- like color-swapping, ice platforms, and anti-gravity.
 I'm fake-quoting "unique" because, since I didn't make it very far in the co-op campaign, it's possible that these features would have popped up eventually.

 But the other reason is that, like I complained about {{% abslink href="2017/07/10/eerily-reminiscent-of-tingles-catchphrase/" %}}last time{{% /abslink %}}, co-op's <i>fundamental</i> four-totem stacking mechanic is simply broken.
 The timing and positioning requirements are just too precise.